eedunoh/jenkins_aws_install_for_static_file_upload/README.md

 # jenkins_aws_install_for_static_file_upload
-A repository that contains terraform files for provisioning a new AWS VPC with public and private subnets, route tables, a NAT Gateway, an Internet Gateway to support the deployment infrastructure and an EC2 instance.
+A repository that contains terraform files for provisioning a new AWS VPC with public and private subnets, route tables, a NAT Gateway, an Internet Gateway and an EC2 instance.
 It installs Jenkins and sets it up as a CI/CD automation server for deploying applications and AWS resources.

 ## Project Structure